Working with Us

 - The ability to lead teams, manage ambiguity, and drive strategic change

-- Professional qualification(s) or equivalent experience in a relevant field
+- Professional qualification(s) and/or equivalent experience in a relevant field

-The closing date for this role is 6 July 2025.
+The closing date for this role is 07 September 2025, and the interviews will take place on 19 September 2025.

 Other organisations may call this role Director of Communications, Head of External Affairs, Policy Director, or Assistant Director of External Relations.